AvveerSchoolAccount/AvveerSchoolAccount.github.io/pages/contact.md

 # Contact

-You may contact me at my gmail which is avveer@gmail
+You may contact me at my gmail which is avveer09@gmail